turicas/outputty/README.markdown

 ### Example 9: Appending a column

-You can append a column in your `Table` object using the `append_column` method.
-You can pass new column's values or a function to generate the value based on row data.
-Let's see how it works - it's simple.
+You can append a column in your `Table` object using the `append_column` method or just setting an item (`my_table['new-column'] = ...`).
+You can pass a list of values or a function to generate the values based on row data.
+Let's see how it works - it's quite simple.

 If you have this code, like in `examples/9_append_column.py`: